mannixp/SphereManOpt/README.md

 `python3 PCA_example.py`

-finds the principle component, using steepest-descent (SD) and conjugate-gradient (CG) methos, plots the residual error of each and compares with the optimal solution as found using numpy's built-in eigen-vector solver.
+finds the principle component, using steepest-descent (SD) and conjugate-gradient (CG) methods, plots the residual error of each and compares `X_opt` with the solution found using numpy's built-in eigen-vector solver.

 ------------------  <>  ------------------  <>  ------------------  <>  ------------------  <>  ------------------  <>  ------------------